 1) Epigenetics and the Inactivation of the mouse X chromosome

 One of the major research interests of the Mouse Molecular Genetics Unit is X chromosome inactivation.
 This is a complex biological process which depends on the presence of the X-inactivation centre (Xic) and which results in the inactivation of one of the two X chromosomes present in the female cell.
 The process involves both the sensing and counting of the number of X chromosomes in the cell in relation to the autosomal complement and a choice process concerning the X to inactivate.
-Whilst several genetic elements including the genetically identified locus Xce (X-controlling element) seem to be able to affect the choice of which X chromosome will be chosen to be inactivated, little is known about the factors involved in the counting process.
 The Xic increasingly appears as a complex control region with multiple elements feeding into the regulation and interactions with the Xist (X-inactive specific transcript) gene which codes for a large non-coding RNA which plays a critical role in the initiation of the inactivation process.

 A major part of the work in the laboratory is concerned with the functional identification and analysis of the various components of the Xic involved in the counting and choice mechanisms.
-Our double approach strategy exploits on the one hand, the creation of novel mutations by targeted mutagenesis using the cre-lox system, and on the other the complementation of pre-existing engineered deletions.
-Use of the complementation or so-called add-back strategy has allowed us to localise the counting element(s) to a 20kb candidate region.
-Insight into the role of the multiple genetic elements in the Xic is also being obtained by the analysis of sequence variation and conservation in the Xic.
-This is being explored in collaboration with the Genoscope (Evry) and Laurent Duret (Lyon University) in a project involving the in-depth sequencing and annotation of the Xic of seven mammalian species.
+Our strategy exploits the creation of novel mutations by targeted mutagenesis using the cre-lox system.
+We have been able to establish by this approach the key role played by the Tsix antisense in the processus of counting though its mediation of Xist activity and regulation.
+Analysis of sequence variation and conservation of the Xic are being explored in collaboration with the Genoscope (Evry) and Laurent Duret (Lyon University) in a project involving the in-depth sequencing and annotation of the Xic of seven mammalian species.
 It is hoped that the approach will also lead to indications as to the evolutionary origins of the non coding Xist RNA.

-Our analysis of trans-acting genetic factors involved in the X-inactivation process has been recentred around facteurs involved in RNA metabolism and/or genes showing expression differences between 6.5 dpc female and male embryos in the SAGE (Serial Analysis of Gene Expression) analysis we have undertaken.
-Our functional analysis approach to these candidates involves RNAi vectors allowing stable expression and observation of altered X-inactivation parameters, has allowed yet a further level of Xist regulation to be defined.
+Our analysis of trans-acting genetic factors involved in the X-inactivation process has been recentred around facteurs involved in RNA metabolism.
+Our functional analysis approach to these candidates which involves RNAi vectors allowing stable knockdown of expression and observation of altered X-inactivation parameters, has allowed yet a further level of Xist regulation to be defined.

 Genome Research and Mouse Disease Models